28 February 2019

 It turned out that the pistol was a pellet gun, but no one knew that at first, and after seeing the government-trained twats fail to do their jobs, Chuckie began patrolling the hallways with a .410 shotgun, staying awake and focused on protecting his idol and father-figure.
 Not even the Teamster bodyguards loyal to Hoffa had Chuckie’s love of what he called “the old man,” and that love is what hurled him between Hoffa and the gunman.
 Without knowing that, someone back then may have glanced at Chuckie and dismissed him as a nothing more than Hoffa’s gopher, which probably worked to Chuckie’s advantage when he took someone by surprise.

 He would have done anything for Hoffa.
-Sure, SEAL Team 6 can take out Osama Bin Laden in a midnight raid, but they had the support of President Obama and a few hundred thousand soldiers and spies.
-Chuckie only had a .410 shotgun, a bird gun of the same shot strength as the .28 gage that, years later, Vice-President Dick Cheney would use when he made national news when he was was duck hunting and shot his 78-year-old friend in the face, doing no more harm than making Cheney the butt of comedy shows, turning Dick the Duck Hunter an internet meme, and having President Bush write in his memoir that every time Cheney walked into the oval office, the staff shouted, “Duck!”
-Cheney may have made it into the National Wrestling Hall of Fame, but he’ll never be revered marksman.
-Neither was Chuckie, but even without a shotgun he proved he’d tackle an armed man twice his size and beat him bloody with the man’s own gun.
-Instead of a team of SEALs, I’d gladly ask Chuckie or Ken to be in my corner.
+Sure, SEAL Team 6 can take out Osama Bin Laden in a midnight raid, but they had the support of President Obama’s direct phone line, a few hundred thousand soldiers and spies, and a fleet of stealth helicopters piloted by a team just as disciplined as any ground force I’ve ever known (though, pridefully, I point out the old infantry addage that if you’re not infantry you’re supporting infantry; feet on the ground took out Osama Bin Laden and Hitler’s nest, and the most expensive bunker-busting bombs and Spectre gunships of the first Gulf war still relied on my team going deep inside a bunker before we took Khamnisiya).
+Chuckie’s small feet on the ground had puny .410 shotgun, a bird and rat hunting gun of the same shot strength as the .28 gage that, years later, Vice-President Dick Cheney would use when he made national news when he was was duck hunting and shot his 78-year-old friend in the face, doing no more harm than making Cheney the butt of comedy shows and turning Dick the Duck Hunter an internet meme.
+In President Bush Junior’s memoir, the surprisingly witty Texan and supporter of large-scale military actions wrote that every time Cheney walked into the oval office, the staff shouted, “Duck!”

-I was lost in thought when John exhaled smoke from his Marlboro and pointed to my shoes dangling over the railing and said, “Dude, you have huge feet.”
+I was leaning back in my chair with my feet on the balcony, rubbing my neck and lost in thought; I didn’t know what I’d do in Cuba, or what I’d expect to find that almost 60 years of investigations by the FBI, CIA, reporters, and hobbyists had overlooked.
+John exhaled smoke from his Marlboro and pointed to my shoes dangling over the railing and said, “Dude, you have huge feet.”

 I looked at him and held up my big hands and said, “You know what they say about people with big hands and big feet…”